$\aleph$-IPOMDP: Mitigating Deception in a Cognitive Hierarchy with Off-Policy Counterfactual Anomaly Detection: Appendix

-The DoM$(0)$ column player infers a posterior belief about the payoff matrix from the actions of the DoM$(-1)$ row player (Eq.~\ref{eq:dom_zero_belief_update}): For example, if the row player constantly plays $T$, this is a strong signal that the payoff matrix is $G^1$, as this action's q-value is $Q_{\mu_{-1}}(T,\psi_{\mu_{-1}}=1) = 2$ compared to $Q_{\mu_{-1}}(B,\psi_{\mu_{-1}}=1) = \sfrac{2}{3}$.
-This inference is depicted in Fig.~\ref{fig:zero_sum_game_deception_illustration}(A).
-Using these beliefs the column player computes the Q-value of each action:

-Its policy then favours the column that yields both it and the row player a $0$ reward ($L$ in $G^1$ and $M$ in $G^2$).
+Its policy then favours the column that yields both it and the row player a $0$ reward ($M$ in $G^1$ and $L$ in $G^2$).

 The DoM$(1)$ row player make inferences about the DoM$(0)$ player IRL and plans through its belief update and optimal policy to maximize its reward: notably, these Q-values also take into account the effect of the action on the DoM$(0)$ column player's beliefs.
 The DoM$(1)$ policy is to trick the DoM$(0)$ column player into believing a falsehood about the payoff matrix (for example, if the true payoff matrix is $G^1$ it acts in a way typical for a DoM$(-1)$ in $G^2$).
-This deception utilizes the same concepts as in the IUG---the limited opponent modeling of the lower DoM column player and its Bayesian IRL (illustrated in Fig.~\ref{fig:zero_sum_game_deception_illustration}(B)).
+This deception utilises the same concepts as in the IUG---the limited opponent modelling of the lower DoM column player and its Bayesian IRL (illustrated in Fig.~\ref{fig:zero_sum_game_deception_illustration}(B)).
 In turn, the DoM$(0)$ column player's q-value computation (Eq.~\ref{eq:dom_zero_column_player_q_values}) takes as input these false beliefs.
 This results in its selecting the column that, instead of yielding it a $0$ reward, is actually the least favourable column ($M$ in $G^1$, $L$ in $G^2$) yielding it a negative utility of $(-4)$.
 This substantially benefits the deceptive DoM$(1)$ row player, as evident in Fig.~\ref{fig:zero_sum_game_deception_illustration}(D) in terms of the difference in reward between row and column players---in this case $7$ points on average.
+Lastly, the DoM$(2)$ models the row player as a DoM$(1)$.
+It inverts its actions to make inference about the payoff matrix from and act optimally, similarly to the DoM$(0)$.
+Using its nested model of the DoM$(1)$ row player, the DoM$(2)$ column player ``calls the bluff'' and makes correct inferences about the payout matrix Fig.~\ref{fig:zero_sum_game_deception_illustration}(C).
+Its policy exploits the DoM$(1)$ ruse against itself, by picking the right column, yielding it a reward of $2$ and a reward of $(-2)$ to $\mu_1$.
+Lacking the capacity to model such counter-deceptive behaviour, the DoM$(1)$ erroneously attributes this behaviour to the SoftMax policy, and its nested beliefs about the column player beliefs are the distorted DoM$(0)$ beliefs.
+This inability to resist manipulation by the higher DoM column player yields a high income gap, as illustrated in Fig.~\ref{fig:zero_sum_game_deception_illustration}(D).